mdominicis/Pickhacks2023/README.md

-# Matthew, Maanav, and Colby's project for Pickhacks 2023
+# Matthew, Maanav, and Dheeraj's project for Pickhacks 2023